saibotsivad/smartstrap/content/howto.md

 need to change the `.htaccess` file `RewriteBase` to be the folder, e.g. `RewriteBase /test/`

 Inside `/app/control/menu.php` is the logic you should use to define the menu items inside the template.
-Check it out on the [demo](demo) to see an example.
+Check it out in the code, and have a look at the [demo](demo) to see it in action.

-In fact, you should probably check out the code and the [demo](demo) anyway, it will show you how easy this is it use!

-[demo]: http://strapper.tobiaslabs.com "Demo of this site in use: Strapper"
+[demo]: http://smarkdown.tobiaslabs.com "Demo of this site in use"